lidofinance/terra-docs/README.md

 # Lido Terra docs

-Lido Terra documentation is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+Lido Terra documentation is built using [Docusaurus 2](https://docusaurus.io/).
+The resulting version of documentation hosted via Github Pages from branch gh-pages of this repository.

 ### Installation